hekar/blog/contents/articles/linux-complaints/index.md

 template: article.jade
 ---

 Linux users complain a lot about their desktop environments.
-Gnome, KDE, Xfce, LXDE  etc. But that's not nearly the biggest issue on the Linux desktop.</p>
+Gnome, KDE, Xfce, LXDE  etc. But that's not nearly the biggest issue on the Linux desktop.

 The biggest issue is the complexity of packaging software and the shear manpower required to create a distribution.